Fire Procedures Policy

 3. Training of Staff

 Whenever a fire occurs, the main aim is to evacuate all personnel safely.
-Protection of property is incidental although preventing a small fire developing, if safe so to do, will save money, time, disruption, anguish etc and:
+Protection of property is incidental although preventing a small fire developing, if safe so to do, will save money, time and disruption:

 • whoever first discovers a fire should raise the alarm and the evacuation procedure for the premises should be followed;